-Calling all teens!
-Teen Talks returns on Wednesday, May 27th from 4:00-5:00 PM EST with a session by artist and educator Tony Bluestone.
+Calling ALL arts enthusiasts!
+Teen Talks returns on Wednesday, July 15th from 4:00-5:00 PM EST with a session titled Memorials and Monuments: How Do We Remember? led by art historian Sara Softness.

-Please register via the Zoom link below and share this with teens near and far.
+Please register via the Zoom link below.
 These sessions should be a lively and fun way to expand your knowledge of art history and practice, museums, and more!

 May 13 – Susan Thompson, Simone Leigh